AssafHalsadi/Tests_ImageProcessingEx02/docs/README.md

 :warning: Does not check HOW you resize the array, make sure you follow the pdf :warning:

 #### 'test_change_samples'<a name="SAMPLES"></a>
+:round_pushpin: This test might take a lot of time to run
 ```python
 """
 Tests the "change_samples" function by using the speed test module.